Jonathan Russell: Diplomatic career

 In 1811, Russell was appointed by President James Madison as Chargé d'Affaires and in Paris and he acted as Minister to France following the departure of John Armstrong Jr. and prior to the arrival of Armstrong's successor, Joel Barlow.
 He soon transferred to England, where he was Chargé d'Affaires and acting Minister when war was declared by the United States in 1812.
 He was Minister to Sweden and Norway from January 18, 1814 to October 16, 1818.

 Russell was one of the five commissioners who negotiated the Treaty of Ghent with Great Britain in 1814, which ended the War of 1812.
 In 1817, Russell received the honorary degree of LL.D. from Brown University.
 He returned to the United States in 1818 and settled in Mendon, Massachusetts.

 He became a member of the Massachusetts House of Representatives in 1820, and also served as a delegate to that year's state constitutional convention.

 Member of Congress

 In November 1820, Russell was elected to the United States House of Representatives.
-He served in the Seventeenth Congress (March 4, 1821 – March 3, 1823), and was chair of the Committee on Foreign Affairs, the first individual to hold this position.
+He served in the Seventeenth Congress (March 4, 1821 – March 3, 1823), and was chairman of the Committee on Foreign Affairs, the first individual to hold this position.